On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

+Hardware acceleration is a common approach as a general training speedup technique.
+However, resource-constrained devices typically lack accelerators dedicated to on-device training, which are prevalent in many specialized servers.
+As discussed in Section~\ref{subsec:scope}, some devices, such as smartphones, are equipped with hardware accelerators, e.g., mobile GPUs.
+Nevertheless, these accelerators typically do not possess dedicated peripherals or resources, such as memory and power.
+Instead, they share many of the resources with other components consisting the system.
+This means that the excessive use of resources at the accelerators can lead to overall system inefficiency and potentially lead to degradation of the user experience~\cite{shingari2015characterization, pramanik2019power}.

+As an alternative, on-device training systems can leverage other auxiliary hardware to accelerate their training tasks, for example, Mandheling~\cite{Mandheling} enables on-device training with DSP offloading.
+By utilizing DSPs or similar hardware, on-device training systems can overcome the limitations imposed by the absence of GPUs and improve the efficiency of model training on resource-constrained devices.

-Mandheling~\cite{Mandheling} is designed to train DNNs on modern smartphones.
-The author's starting point is that Digital Signal Processors (DSPs) are particularly suitable for integer operations, and DSPs are ubiquitously available on modern smartphones.
+\fakepar{Mandheling} is designed to train DNNs on modern smartphones.
+The author's starting point is that DSPs are particularly suitable for integer operations, and DSPs are ubiquitously available on modern smartphones.
 Therefore, the authors leverage CPU-DSP co-scheduling with mixed-precision training algorithms to enable on-device training.

-\fakepar{First stage} Denoted as the preparing stage, here, Mandheling initiates the model transformation.
+\fakesubpar{First stage} Denoted as the preparing stage, here, Mandheling initiates the model transformation.
 The target models could either be pre-trained or randomly initialized based on different frameworks, such as TensorFlow and PyTorch.
 Given a model, Mandheling translates it into FlatBuffer-format, a format with quantization used in TensorFlow Lite.
 In the execution stage, Mandheling generates CPU and DSP compute subgraphs, then performs compute-subgraph execution on devices.

-\fakepar{Second stage} In the execution stage, Mandheling fully leverages DSPs for efficient model training by using four key techniques: (i) CPU-DSP co-scheduling, (ii) self-adaptive rescaling, (iii) batch splitting, and finally (iv) DSP-computes subgraph reuse.
+\fakesubpar{Second stage} In the execution stage, Mandheling fully leverages DSPs for efficient model training by using four key techniques: (i) CPU-DSP co-scheduling, (ii) self-adaptive rescaling, (iii) batch splitting, and finally, (iv) DSP-computes subgraph reuse.

 CPU-DSP co-scheduling reduces the overhead of CPU-DSP context switching by avoiding the offloading of DSP-unfriendly operators to the DSP.
 Examples of such operators include normalization, dynamic rescaling, and compute-graph preparation.
 Normalization is considered DSP-unfriendly due to its irregular memory access.